varigence/docs/bimlflex/user-guide/data-vault-templates.md

 It is recommended that sources provide all the required metadata for relationships between entities to be built using the identified Integration keys.

-For this guide the technical Id’s from the source are used.
+For this guide, the technical Ids from the source are used.

 For the metadata objects tab the new Hub and the Link needs to be added